Workplace Investigations

 Why discrimination and harassment complaints require a different posture

 Discrimination, harassment and bullying complaints sit in a different category from general workplace complaints.
 The subject matter is sensitive, the impact on the complainant can be significant, and the organisational risk profile is shaped by how the matter is received as much as how it is resolved.
+Where the matter involves sexual harassment specifically, the prevention framework set out in sexual harassment prevention: policies, reporting pathways and manager training should be running in parallel rather than be triggered by the matter itself.

 The posture employers bring to these matters — receiving the complaint without prejudging it, holding space for both complainant and respondent, taking welfare seriously alongside process — is itself a control.
+A complaint that is met well at intake is far more likely to be resolved well at outcome.

 Intake: capturing the complaint without prejudging it